published in The Guardian,

 Rules Football team, St Kilda.

-to St Kilda - and indeed to almost every competitive
+was his devotion to St Kilda - and indeed to almost every competitive

-sport - that he once flew from London to Melbourne for the weekend to see his
+sport - that he once flew from London to Melbourne for the weekend

-was devoted to his family: His sister Karen in Melbourne, his first
+least, Johan was devoted to his family: His sister Karen in Melbourne,

 and Ben, and his second wife, Sue, with whom he had a third son,

-Johan was able to have happy family gatherings attended by both
+fact that Johan was able to have happy family gatherings attended

 of the affection with which he was held by everyone who knew him.

-a legacy of - to use his own words - "too many years sitting
+cancer was a legacy of - to use his own words - "too many years

-friends and doctors the situation looked hopeless, Johan fought
+when to his friends and doctors the situation looked hopeless, Johan

 And just hours before his death he continued to speak of the future,